idio-lang/DIPS/source/implementing-idio/simple-types/c-types.rst

 became increasingly annoyed (with myself) for not handling types correctly.
 Particularly for structures.

-Eventually I started the :ref:`c_api` work which required a overhaul of the handling of :lname:`C` types.
+Eventually I started the :ref:`C-api` work which required a overhaul of the handling of :lname:`C` types.

 Of course, once that's done it is available for use elsewhere.